Free digital marketing tools for your start-up business

 Setting up a new business can be an expensive time.
 Most of your budget will be used on just setting up but you also need to think about marketing.
 As Marie Gulin-Merle (Calvin Klein’s CMO) famously said there is no digital marketing anymore, it is just marketing.
 So, digital channels need to be a big part of your overall marketing strategy.
 The following list of tools are free (or at least have free versions) so they’ll help you get your web-based business up and running and start gathering useful data for the years ahead.

 A great, free tool for monitoring your website’s performance.
 If your website’s getting a decent amount of traffic, the data Google Analytics gives you can be priceless.
 Seeing important metrics such as bounce rate and conversion rate data split by demographics such as age, gender and location can help define your marketing strategy.
 Google Analytics is relatively simple to link to any website and should be the first tool you install when you launch your website.
+I can support with your Analytics set-up if needed.

 Google Search Console